 Whether it was interviewing celebrities like Victoria Wood, hermits or bovine hairdressers, Caroline’s career in BBC Local Radio more than prepared her for the eclectic and demanding task of leading would-be journalists through their three-year degree course.

 Caroline’s route to becoming a journalist began with writing stories for her school newsletter.
 After graduating from university she realised it was possible to combine her obsession for radio with a potential career in journalism when a week-long work placement in a radio station turned into 12 years!

 Now in her tenth year at UCLan, Caroline recently moved on from leading the MA Broadcast Journalism and Foundation Entry courses and now leads the BA (Hons) degree in Journalism.
-It has the distinction of being the only undergraduate journalism course in the North West to be accredited by the prestigious National Council of Trainee Journalists (NCTJ), which makes up one of the three professional organisations who currently accredit the course – alongside the Broadcast Journalism Training Council (BJTC) and the Professional Publishers Association (PPA).
+It has the distinction of being the only undergraduate journalism course in the North West to be accredited by the prestigious National Council of Trainee Journalists (NCTJ), which makes up one of the two professional organisations who currently accredit the course – alongside the Broadcast Journalism Training Council (BJTC).

 Caroline’s insight has enabled her course to remain innovative, evolving constantly to stay one-step ahead of the breakneck pace of change across the industry.
 Her teaching is focused on getting students trained and ready for a professional career in a hugely competitive field.
 The student experience is centred around “news days” – an exhilarating simulation of the challenges and pressures of a real-world industry news room.

 Her graduates emerge from the course with a multifaceted skillset, having developed proficiency across the full gamut of content creation, production skills, editing and presenting.
 The experience equips them for successful careers working on printed and online publications, websites, radio productions, video content and live television broadcasts.